talhamirzaa/MAD_Exp_07/README.md

 # Experiment No 7: Navigation Drawer

-To develop navigation drawer in the Flutter application
+To develop navigation drawer in the Flutter application.

 ## About Experiment